milad-hub/deprecated-tracker/README.md

 ### Running a Scan

-1. Open your TypeScript project in VS Code
+1. Open your TypeScript or JavaScript project in VS Code
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
 3. Type "Deprecated Tracker: Scan Project", "Scan Folder", or "Scan File"
 4. Review the results in the panel that opens